DanielFroehlich/edge.microshift/roles/image_builder/README.md

 This role automates the setup server and [osbuild](https://www.osbuild.org/) [compose builds](https://www.osbuild.org/guides/user-guide/user-guide.html) using the osbuild backend [Weldr](https://weldr.io/) API with Microshift and necessary dependencies installed.

+It uses the [infra.osbuild.builder](https://github.com/redhat-cop/infra.osbuild/blob/main/roles/builder/README.md) role, see also the docs over there.

 Requirements
 ------------